 Bank policy also defines the roles of the Risk manager and stipulates how the risk should be addressed under normal conditions and in case of a stress event.
 The Risk Manager heads the Reputation Risk Committee, which regularly convenes quarterly and as needed, in case of concern about materialization of a stress event.
-The Bank regularly monitors a range of indicators which may alert to potential realization of reputation risk and has specified alert thresholds for discussing the need to convene the Reputation Committee.
-The Committee routinely discusses the outcome of continuous monitoring of this risk which is conducted, inter alia, based on internal and external information sources, through surveys and studies, online discourse, media review and reports by other Risks Managers at the Bank.
+The Committee routinely discusses the outcome of continuous monitoring of this risk which is conducted, inter alia, based on internal and external information sources, through surveys and studies, online discourse, media review and reports by other Risk Managers at the Bank.
 The work process under stress conditions, i.e. in case of an event which may impact reputation, is incorporated in a specific reporting and action procedure.
 The objective of this procedure is to define how information is located, the reporting chain, including declaration of a reputation event, how to act during the event and how to declare the event ended, including debriefing and other assessment to review the impact of the event on Bank image, once the event has ended.
 The Bank has also specified, as part of its business continuity plan, the creation of a media command post, headed by the Risk Manager, which would allow the Bank to handle reputation risk in case of emergency.